Artist's impression of Gaia, Copyright ESA–D. Ducros, 2013

 Additionally, a number of example space engineering optimisation problems were investigated and the solutions compared and contrasted to gain understanding of the efficiency of the various techniques.

 The 1st UK workshop on Optimisation in Space Engineering (OSE) was held on 5-6 November 2013 in Birmingham and resulted in the formation of a national working group.
 This event was jointly organised by the Turing Gateway to Mathematics (TGM), the European Space Agency (ESA) and the University of Southampton, and it was hosted by the University of Birmingham.

 In this first meeting, participants shared their latest engineering problems and proposed solutions so as to promote the creation and exchange of ideas and the identification of new trends and required developments.
 Various problems such as interplanetary trajectory optimisation, optimal rendezvous guidance on non-circular spacecraft orbits, guided entry, descent, and landing trajectories, have previously been highlighted by the ESA.
 There is therefore a need for technology improvements and further research in this area.
-The formation of a UK working group following the November 2013 exploratory workshop is a first step towards this.
+The formation of a UK working group following the November 2013 exploratory workshop was a first step towards this.